PAYMENT GUIDES

 Deposit and Withdrawal Limits

-As any regular casino player will know, deposit and withdrawal limits can vary from one slot site to the next.
-The same is true of payment services.
+As any regular casino player will know, deposit and withdrawal limits can vary from one site to the next.
+The same is true for payment services.
 If you are looking to make large deposits then it is usually best to stick with debit cards although some eWallets, and in particular Paypal, allow for larger transactions.
-Alternatives, like BOKU on mobile and Paysafecard, typically restrict players to much smaller deposits.
-If you are looking to manage your gambling budget then these can be a good solution as they prevent you from making impulsive and irregular payments.
+Trustly and direct bank transfers are also suitable for funding bigger amounts.

 Bonus Eligibility